 The data presented in tables 2.2, 2.3 and 2.4 have been culled out from the relevant census publications for 1961 and 1971 and the Annual Survey of Industries for the years 1960 and 1970 respectively, Annual Survey of Industries yield the data about the number of total workers engaged in the organised manufacturing industries.
 The sex break-up of the workers is not given.
 To arrive at the figure of male workers, as indicated in table 2.2, the percentage of male workers in total workers derived from the data on average daily employment is made use of.
 This data is compiled from the annual returns under the Factories Act and is reported by the Labour Bureau in their publication.
-The years 1960 and 1970 respectively.
+The percentages of male workers come to 89.1 and 90.76 for the years 1960 and 1970 respectively.
 The application of these percentages to Annual Survey of Industries data yield row 3 of table 2.2.
 Data for rows 1 and 4 are straightway available from the census publications and data for row 2 works out as the residual.